Maddof/odin-recipes/README.md

 # odin-recipes
-A simple website with a recipe.
+A simple website with recipes for varios dishes.
+Bon Appetite!